Stazed/seq42/README.md

 What to do with a fresh repository checkout?
 --------------------------------------------
-Apply "autoreconf" to get a configure script, then "./configure; make".
-Finally copy the seq42 binary wherever you like.
+Run the usual "./configure" then "make".
+Finally copy the "seq42" binary (in the "src" directory) wherever you like.